 For four days the Holy Woman taught, and when the four days were finished, she gave the bundle to the People, and said, "I will return again."
 Then she walked out of the tipi, straight towards the Sun.
 As she walked, she rolled over four times, turning into a black buffalo, a red buffalo, a yellow buffalo, and finally a female white buffalo calf.

-On August 20, 1994, a female white buffalo calf was born on the Heider farm in Wisconsin.
+On 20 August 1994, a female white buffalo calf was born on the Heider farm in Wisconsin.
 Buffalo calves are ordinarily born red, and may even turn white as they grow, but a buffalo calf that is born white and is not an albino is exceedingly rare.
-The Heider family didn’t know a great deal about Indigenous culture in general before the white buffalo calf came into their lives, but they were so deeply impressed by the birth of the calf themselves that they named the calf Miracle and found themselves in what amounted to a crash course in Plains First Nation culture.
+The Heider family didn't know a great deal about Indigenous culture in general before the white buffalo calf came into their lives, but they were so deeply impressed by the birth of the calf themselves that they named the calf Miracle – and found themselves in what amounted to a crash course in First Nation cultures from across the plains.